 Is iOS 15 Intentionally Confusing Customers?

 Consumer Acquisition has been reporting on Apple’s anti-developer, anti-advertiser restrictions for months now.
 While our reports have primarily focused on devastating advertising revenue loss and impacts, two recent Apple developments have shown they are also anticompetitive to the disservice of consumers and developers.

-Personalized Ads or You’re Being Tracked: Apple’s ATT Prompt
+Personalized Ads or Tracking: Apple’s ATT Prompt

 Any app distributed through the App Store that is now Apple’s is required to ask each consumer if they will allow having their activity tracked using the following language: Allow [App] to track your activity across other companies’ apps and websites?
 (See graphic below).
 Developers can add one customizable sentence to explain the value of tracking.
 Users must select “Ask App Not to Track” or “Allow” before continuing in the app.

 For iOS 14.5, Apple automatically opted-in consumers to be tracked for Apple’s internal apps, which was troublesome considering their privacy rhetoric.
 With iOS 15, Apple is now showing an ATT prompt for their internal Apple apps; however, they provide substantial advantages to Apple by using specifically designed soft language for this purpose.
 In contrast to the terse, transactional prompt to permit tracking, for their own apps Apple asks you to “turn on personalized ads”.
 They also include a wordy explanation of all the benefits of said personalization, along with privacy protections and increased content relevance.

 You cannot overstate the difference in language.
 One prompt is about empowering a user to do a positive thing while the other prompt is about preventing a negative thing.
 Personalization is delightful and sought out, while tracking is intrusive and objectionable.
 An empowered user can turn a feature on or off like a light.
 However, a disempowered user must ask for something negative not to happen to them.